oatlog/oatlog/doc/planning_report/main.typ

 (function Mul (Math Math) Math)

 (relation LessOrEqual (Math Math))
-(rule ((x)) ((LessOrEqual x x))) ; Apply when new Math e-class created
+(rule ((x)) ((LessOrEqual x x))) ; Apply when a new Math e-class created

-(function UpperBound (Math) i64 :merge (min old new)) (rule ((x)) ((UpperBound x i64::MAX))) ; Apply when new Math e-class created
+(function UpperBound (Math) i64 :merge (min old new)) (rule ((x)) ((UpperBound x i64::MAX))) ; Apply when a new Math e-class created

 (function evals-to (Math) i64 :no-merge)
 (rule ((= e Const x)) ((evals-to x)) ; Apply when a Const is created.
 ```

-These rules can be elided from all EqSat iterations aside from the first one, if any rules creating
+These rules can be elided from all EqSat iterations aside from the first if any rules creating
 new `Math` e-classes or `Const` e-nodes also perform the actions specified in these rules.

 == Special case handling of rules
-// Some rules do not really add any information to the database, for example, consider the following:

-It is very common for rules to simply express that some function is associative, or commutative,
+It is common for rules to express that some function is associative, commutative,
-transitive etc. We can use that information to optimize for common patterns.
+transitive, etc. We can use that information to optimize for common patterns.
 For example for
 transitivity:

 ```